 The per capita Nuclear Power generation 2000-2016 is shown below (the per capita ranking is shown in brackets).
 The United States is the World’s largest Nuclear Power generator in 2016, while China ranked 3rd and Japan 18th.
 In the calculation of Climate Debt, Nuclear Power must be phased out similar to Fossil Fuels, calculated as if Nuclear Power was oil-generated.

-Population growth and density between 2000 and 2016 show that, among these three countries, less land per capita coincides with lower growth rate.
+Population density 2016 and growth between 2000 and 2016 show that, among these three countries, less land per capita coincides with lower growth rate.
+The Populations of the United States, China and Japan are about 323, 1,379 and 127 million, respectively.

 Finally, the table below shows four key values of the United States, China, Japan, Canada, Russia and Saudi Arabia, in the calculation of national Climate Debts in ClimatePositions.
 The price of CO2 per ton (column two) is for total CO2 Emission from Fossil Fuels (without bunkers) and industrial processes.
 Climate change financing (column three) is from July 2017.